Linn Vickius

 Linn Victoria Vickius (born 3 April 2000) is a Swedish professional footballer who plays as a midfielder for Toppserien club Vålerenga.

 Club career

 Vickius played youth football for IFK Västerås, before joining Eskilstuna United at the age of 16.
-She made her Damallsvenskan debut as an substitute against Limhamn Bunkeflo 07 on 9 September 2018.
+She made her Damallsvenskan debut as a substitute against Limhamn Bunkeflo 07 on 9 September 2018.
 In 2020, she was ranked the fourth greatest talent in Damallsvenskan by Swedish newspaper Aftonbladet.

 In January 2023 she signed a two-year deal with Norwegian club Vålerenga.
 She made her league debut against Arna-Bjørnar on 25 March 2023.

+In the 2025 Cup final she scored the first goal in a 2-0 win over Rosenborg.

 National team career

 Vickius has international matches for U17, U19, and the U23 national team for Sweden.